How to become an Uber driver or deliverer

 - Relaxing job if you enjoy driving

-- Very social job which is nice if you like chatting to people
+- Very sociable job, which is good if you like chatting with people

-- Passenger star ratings help you avoid potential passengers who are likely to give you trouble or leave you waiting around for them
+- Passenger star ratings help you avoid passengers who might give you trouble or leave you waiting around for them

-- Passenger ratings also (in theory) encourage passengers to behave properly in your car
+- Passenger ratings also (in theory) encourage riders to behave properly in your car

-- Drivers still get paid in full when a passenger uses free credit from Uber’s ‘refer a friend’ scheme (covered by Uber).
-Just as well, as some tricksters are racking up as much as £1,500 in free rides!
+- Drivers still get paid in full when a passenger uses any free credit they've acquired as it's covered by Uber (which is just as well, as some have previously racked up as much as £1,500 in free rides).

-- Outgoings are high (Uber take a 25% cut of everything you earn) so you need to work a fair amount to make a decent income (especially if you're paying to rent a car).
+- Outgoings are high (Ubers take a 25% cut of everything you earn) so you need to work a fair amount to make a decent income (especially if you're paying to rent a car).

-- There can be a long wait to get your private hire licence through
+- There can be a long wait to get your private hire licence through.

-- Insurance is particularly expensive for young people
+- Car insurance is particularly expensive for young people.

 - Passenger ratings can't guarantee that they won't get in drunk and throw up in your car.

-Many Uber drivers say they will work as little as ten hours per week, but note that you will have to work a fair bit more than that for the money to be worthwhile.
+Many Uber drivers say they will work as few as 10 hours per week, but note that you will have to work a fair bit more than that for the money to be worthwhile.

-According to one driver we spoke to, splashing out the extra cash for flasher wheels so you can qualify as an Uber Exec driver is worth it in the long run.
+According to one driver we spoke to, splashing out the extra cash for a flashier car (qualifying you as an Uber Exec driver) is worth it in the long run.

 Ahmet, an Uber Exec driver from London, told Save the Student:

 Although you take the initial hit in having to buy a more expensive car to join Uber Exec, you take home way more money per ride than you do with UberX, meaning it works out better in the long run.

 |Picking up order||£1.10||£1.10||£1.50|